Common law copyright: Battle of the booksellers (UK)

-When Donaldson v Beckett reached the House of Lords in 1774 only one Lord, Thomas Lyttelton, spoke in favour of common law copyright.
-But a majority of the judges who were consulted by the Lords spoke in favour of common law copyright.
-Lord Camden was most strident in his rejection of the common law copyright, warning the Lords that should they vote in favour of common law copyright, effectively a perpetual copyright, "all our learning will be locked up in the hands of the Tonsons and the Lintots of the age".
-Moreover, he warned that booksellers would then set upon books whatever price they pleased "till the public became as much their slaves, as their own hackney compilers are".
-He declared that "[t]his perpetuity now contended for is as odious and as selfish as any other, it deserves as much reprobation, and will become as intolerable.
+When Donaldson v Beckett reached the House of Lords in 1774, Lord Camden, said "all our learning will be locked up in the hands of the Tonsons and the Lintots of the age".
+He declared that "as odious and as selfish as any other, it deserves as much reprobation, and will become as intolerable.
 Knowledge and science are not things to be bound in such cobweb chains."
+The support was from Thomas Lyttelton.
 The House of Lords ultimately ruled that copyright in published works was subject to the durational limits of the statute.
 The reasoning behind the decision is disputed, though most scholars agree that the House did not rule against common-law copyright.